-Put simply, a classroom transition is the process of moving from one lesson, space, or event to another during the course of the school day.
-They happen several times a day and they can be simple or more complicated with a need to change locations and the collecting or swapping books and equipment.
+Put simply, a classroom transition is a process of moving from one lesson, space, or event to another during the course of the school day.
+They happen several times a day, and they can be simple or more complicated with a need to change locations and the collecting or swapping of books and equipment.